yo-yo-yo-jbo/uac_bypasses/README.md

 4. Looking for suspicious activity by elevated `dllhost.exe` instances.
 5. Looking for DLL with common Windows names that are dropped in non-standard locations.
 6. Covering new techniques from projects like UACME.

+## Summary
+I hope this blogpost was a nice motivation to look for some new UAC bypasses (and report them responsibly).
+The different attack vectors I presented cover most of the UAC bypasses out there (although there are esoteric ones, too).

+Jonathan Bar Or